Gordon Hay Scholarship

-- Plans to pursue a non-performing career* in the performing arts field
+- Plans to pursue a non-performing career in theater*

 - Exemplifies a strong pursuit of personal excellence